pauljickling/notes/terminal/basics.md

 `ifconfig` provides network info

+`ifconfig | grep inet` filters the network info into an easy eay to lookup local ip address

 `netstat` provides network statistics

 `ssh -i {path/to/key_file} {username@remote_host}` creates ssh connection to remote host using an identity specified by a private key